nicocvn/cppreg/QuickStart.md

 leds::blue::off();
 ```

-A quick note: in this example some of the registers are write-only (set, clear and toggle); in genereal extra care has to be taken when dealing with write-only fields or registers but for this example the implementation still work fine due to the nature of the GPIO registers.
+A quick note: in this example some of the fields are write-only (set, clear and toggle); in general extra care has to be taken when dealing with write-only fields but for this example the implementation still work fine due to the nature of the GPIO registers.
 Check the [API documentation](API.md) for more details.